azavgo/greencottage/README.md

 # Green Cottage
-Website to booking my cottage for a short holiday by clicking a check in and check out dates on a calendar.
+Website to book my cottage for a short holiday stays by clicking a check-in and check-out dates on a calendar.